Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Peter describes women as weaker vessels, so men are superior to them.

-The original text of 1 Peter, which is translated as “weaker vessel,” refers to women’s cultural impotence, not their personal inferiority or incapacity.
+The original Greek text of 1 Peter, translated as “weaker vessel,” refers to women’s cultural powerlessness, not to their personal inferiority or incapacity.

 Women were marginalized in New Testament times.
-They were considered property.
+They were treated as property.
 They had little influence.

 The apostle instructed husbands to honor their wives by respecting their personhood and stature.

-Women are supposed to be subservient to men because Peter told them to follow the example of Sarah, who called Abraham ‘lord’.
+Women are supposed to be subservient to men because Peter told them to follow Sarah’s example, who called Abraham ‘lord’.

-The original text that is translated as “lord” is used elsewhere in the Bible to express respect, not subservience.
-Today we use the words “sir” and “madam.”
+The original text, translated as “lord,” is used elsewhere in the Bible to convey respect rather than subservience.
+Today, we use the terms “sir” and “madam.”

 Sarah was not secondary to Abraham in their relationship.
-She was an equal participant in God’s covenant, as evidenced by the fact that he changed her name as well as her husband’s.
+She was an equal participant in God’s covenant, as evidenced by the fact that he changed both her name and her husband’s.

-God also affirmed her influence in their relationship.
-When Sarah confronted Abraham about an issue he was reluctant to address, God instructed him to take her advice.
+God also affirmed Sarah’s influence in their relationship.
+When she confronted Abraham about an issue he was reluctant to address, God instructed him to take her advice.

 Paul instructed women on how to behave in church, which means they need to be put in their place.